Do you want to enhance the performance of your WordPress website?

 - It optimizes your website for speed and performance.

 - It reduces the load on your hosting server, which saves server memory and I/O operations.
 This can be a great advantage for users with limited hosting plans.

 - It enhances loading speeds, which is an important ranking factor in Google.
 Since caching increases your loading speeds, your site will potentially rank higher with Google (provided you have good content and follow other SEO parameters).

 Now let’s look step-by-step at how to clear your cache in WordPress.

 Step 1: Clearing Your Browser Cache

 The first step to clearing your WordPress cache is to clear your browser cache.
 Today, we’ll be using Google Chrome as our browser.
-Simply click on the Menu icon.
-Here you’ll see an option called More Tools » Clear Browsing Data.
-Click on this option.
+Simply click on the 3 vertical dots Menu icon on the top right hand corner of the screen.
+Here you’ll see the Settings tab.
+Now on this page, in the left menu, open Privacy and Security » Clear Browsing Data.

 That’s it.
 Your browser data will now be cleared.
 The time needed to clear your browsing history may vary depending on the amount of stored data.

 Step 2: Clearing Cache With Your Web Host